NUIX-Studio/vrsimulator.github.io/_posts/2020-07-12-VRSimulator-Architecture.markdown

 ![](/files/20200914-Figure5.png)
 Second item is a button.
 The ButtonTrigger Script from the Interaction Platform is attached to it and runs the script OnButtonPressed.
 It uses the LocationService Singleton, method MoveThing.
 In the example, we define the direction of movement to the right.

+## What's next
+Before making a good implementation of this structure, first need to be sure that this structure is effective.
+After the confirmation I can continue with adding new items and interaction techniques.
+<iframe width="420" height="315" src="/files/20200916-demo.mp4" frameborder="0" allowfullscreen></iframe>